 Nadir Omowale doesn’t have time to be satisfied.
 There is far too much life to be lived.

-The thirteen-time Detroit Music Award winner and former MTV News correspondent is driven by an impassioned activism.
+The fourteen-time Detroit Music Award winner and former MTV News correspondent is driven by an impassioned activism.
 All of his hats – performer, producer, creative strategist – are worn by a man who explores as he produces, teaches as he advises, and creates art that honors the fact that life is filled with extremes and in-betweens.
 The result is infectious, a creative electricity that is essential to who Nadir is.

 Nadir will tell you that life is too important, not to be an activist.
 His impressions about life are the essence of his work.
 His lyrics can tug at heartstrings, tickle funny bones, or evoke an honest look at the world around us, and (possibly more importantly) the world within us.